Moustafa-Haydar/Moustafa-Haydar/README.md

 * Built backend magic in Django for handling attendance, grades, and certificates.
 * Automated PDF generation like a wizard using WeasyPrint 🧙‍♂️

-### 🚀 SE Factory Bootcamp

-**Web & Python Developer** | *Oct – Dec 2024*

-* Trained like a samurai 🥷 in Python, web dev, and full-stack building blocks.
-* Built battle-ready apps with clean code and grit.

 ### 📊 Khwarizmi Bootcamp

 **Data Analyst Trainee** | *Feb 2025*